nawab7766/apnecollegedemo/README.md

-# apnecollegedemo
+# apnecollege-demo
-this is my first git repositary
+This is my first git repositary